imakshatgoel/RL-in-Trading/week1/README.md

 2. Matplotlib

-3. Pandas

 ## **Resources**

 ## Python Basics

-Throughout this course, you will primarily use Python for coding.
+Throughout this project, you will primarily use Python for coding.
 While an in-depth knowledge of the language is not required, understanding basic data types, data structures, loops, functions, and file operations is essential.
 Here are some resources to help you with Python basics:

 - [Python Basics Video](https://youtu.be/kqtD5dpn9C8?feature=shared)
 - [W3Schools Python Tutorial](https://www.w3schools.com/python/)